What we do to support children with Special Educational Needs:

 We recognise the importance of early intervention to identify Special Educational Needs.
 We have strong and supportive links with outside professionals including Speech Therapists and Educational Psychologists.
 We also have support from the 'ASCEND' hub.

-Teachers, in discussion with parents and other staff who work with the children, will discuss potential difficulties or special educational needs a child may have with the Assistant Head Teacher (inclusion) – Mrs Shirley Gardner, and we involve parents and children in all decision making
+Teachers, in discussion with parents and other staff who work with the children, will discuss potential difficulties or special educational needs a child may have with the SEND Coordinator – Mrs Angela Baxter, and we involve parents and children in all decision making

 We aim to provide quality provision to support and include children within the classroom.
 Where concerns have been raised, recognised and recorded, a programme of targeted support and classroom strategies are put in place to address the needs identified.
 Where necessary, support may be provided in a small group or on a one-to-one basis to deliver specific programmes of support.